tripu/Performs/README.md

 However, rendering a form programmatically like this wouldn't be that difficult, or particularly useful.
 The interesting part is that Performs *understands* the relations between fields.
-So for example, en el example above,
+So for example, in the JSON above,

 ```
 {